-Anyone who is aged 16 or over, and who is experiencing emotional or psychological distress can visit www.bigwhitewall.com.
-The CCG has commissioned this service, which is free to Fylde and Wyre residents, or you can choose to join by paying a subscription of £24 per month.
+Anyone who is aged 16 or over, and who is experiencing emotional or psychological distress can visit www.bigwhitewall.com, which is free to people in Blackpool, Fylde and Wyre.

 The Big White Wall is an online early intervention service for people in psychological distress.
 It combines social networking principles with a choice of clinically informed interventions to improve mental wellbeing.

 The Big White Wall provides an environment in which members feel safe and supported while remaining anonymous.
 It can be accessed 24/7 and has staff (Wall Guides) who ensure the full engagement, safety and anonymity of all members.